envil/redescription-mining-code/sphinx/siren-web/use_cases.rst

 .. note::
    In this use case we consider the case of exploring open data about the candidates to a national election using redescription mining.
-   The prepared dataset is available `here <http://www.cs.helsinki.fi/u/galbrun/redescriptors/data/vaalikone/>`_
+   The prepared dataset is available `here. <http://www.cs.helsinki.fi/u/galbrun/redescriptors/data/vaalikone/>`_

 Data
 -----